 Hot glue gun and glue

-Artist's Acrylic Spray
+Choose Artist's Acrylic Spray for Great Results

 Consider using a professional grade acrylic spray that is used by many professional artists to preserve canvas and paper art.
 It provides a permanent, protective seal and is UV safe, which means that colors won't fade from exposure to the sun.
 These properties make it a good choice to seal flowers.
 Apply several light coats of the spray to each flower, allowing each coat to dry thoroughly before applying it again.
 Find this product in the art department of your arts and crafts store.
-It often costs more than some sealants.
+It often costs more than other sealants.

 Always spray flowers with protective sprays in a dry environment; humidity in the air can be quickly absorbed by dried flowers.